-Master in International Economic Studies 2019-2020
+Master in International Economic Studies 2020-2021

 The Master is designed to provide a high-quality curriculum for students attracted to international economics.
 More specifically, it leads to potential target careers in developing or emerging countries.
 The programme has been devised to meet European and global standards encountered in the most recognized international economics curricula.
-The teaching staff comprises both high level academics and economic experts (EU, OECD, AFD, ILO, World Bank) in the field of development, including people working in international organisations.
-The programme is organised with the cooperation of the World Bank.
-All the lectures in the master are taught in English.
+The teaching staff comprises both high-level academics and economic experts (EU, OECD, AFD, ILO, World Bank) in the field of development, including people working in international organisations.
+All the lectures in the master are in English.
+The Master has three double diploma with Freiberg (Germany), Poznan (Poland) and Kyiv Mohyla Academy (Ukraine).